Park Passport

 Weather:

 There are four distinct seasons in Voyageur country.
-The air is temperate during June, July, and August when periods of fine, mild weather prevail.
+During June, July, and August periods of fine, mild weather prevail.
 The frost-free season averages 120 days from June to mid-September.
-The average ice-out date is May 3 but varies year to year.
-Annual precipitation (rain and snow) averages 25-28 inches in the park and snowfall ranges from 55-70 inches, but is highly variable.
+The average ice-out date is May 3.
 The first measurable snowfall occurs in late October and the last in late April or early May.

 Directions: